Our beloved neighbor

 Let there be light!!

-Here, at Fort Augustus, it is said to be the first place in Scotland to have electricity.
+Here, on the banks on Loch Ness in a small village called Fort Augustus, it is said to be the first place in Scotland to have electricity.
 And all because of a small water turbine installed by the monks in 1890 at the nearby Benedictine Abbey.
 Meanwhile, Queen Victoria was still using paraffin lamps in Balmoral Castle!
 This luxury came to ‘light’ eight years after Edison opened his station at Holborn Viaduct in London in 1882.

 And finally, a fact about our famous Loch you may find surprising.
 Did you know that during the many searches for the elusive Nessie, scientists and researchers have found no trace or evidence of the monster yet, but they did find thousands and thousands of golf balls?!
 The Loch Ness monster legend lives on …

-The Lovat Loch Ness, the perfect place to… Experience Loch Ness
+The Lovat, the perfect place to… Experience Loch Ness